fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/04_floating_point.md

 On a hardware that satisfies IEEE-754 standard:

 - 32 bit floating-point type uses
   - 1 bit for sign (+/-)
   - 23 bits for *mantisa*
   - 8 bits for *exponent*
 - 64 bit floating-point type uses
   - 1 bit for sign (+/-)
   - 52 bits for *mantisa*
   - 11 bits for *exponent*

 The bit sign affects mantisa, exponent does not need a bit sign because it's treated like it starts counting off not from 0 but some negative value.
-For example, all 0 bits on 32-bit type mean power -127.
+For example, all 0 bits on 32-bit type exponent means power -127.
 All bits 1 would mean power 128 (256 - 127).

 C and C++ offer 3 floating-point types: